Sydney winter activities

-Wonder through the markets
+Wonder through a market

 A winter Saturday is the perfect time to discover Sydney’s markets.
 There’s plenty to choose from: Paddington Markets sits in the heart of this historic, chic suburb, also home to a great array of Australian designer label boutiques and very close to the vast greenery of Centennial Parklands.

-Carriageworks Farmers Market in Eveleigh is renowned for its fresh produce and food and is undercover if the weather turns bad.
+Carriageworks Farmers Market in Eveleigh is renowned for its fresh produce, snacks and people watching and is undercover if the weather turns bad.

-Take a tour or visit these attractions
+Take a tour or visit one of these attractions

 For a quirky thrill, ghost tours at the former Quarantine Station in Manly or The Rocks Ghost Tours are more atmospheric in the colder, darker months.
 The Rocks has attractive Georgian and Victorian buildings housing boutiques and restaurants, as well as cosy pubs, many with blazing fires, such as Lord Nelson Brewery (one of the oldest pubs in Australia) and the Fortune of War.

-Enjoy a sporting event
+Enjoy an exciting event